Ism1tha/odoo-mqtt-api/README.md

 ![MQTT Integration Preview](https://i.imgur.com/UudhAIy.png)

-> ⚠️ **Early Access Version** - This project is currently in active development.
-While functional, it may contain bugs and breaking changes.
-Use with caution in production environments.
+> ⚠️ **Educational Project** - This project is designed for self-education and learning purposes.
+It may be unfinished, contain bugs, or have breaking changes.
+Not intended for production use.

 A Node.js API that connects Odoo manufacturing orders with MQTT-enabled robots for automated production workflows.